-Tilisi’s unique business model of building world class infrastructure and providing fully serviced land parcels for investors to purchase and develop is enabling the transformation of a promising suburban Kenyan plot
+Tilisi has a unique business model: building world class infrastructure, then providing fully serviced land parcels for investors to purchase and develop, enabling the transformation of a promising suburban Kenyan plot.

 The green city in the sun; the safari capital of the world; Nai (for short).
 Nairobi has garnered numerous nicknames over the years, but arguably none is more telling of its current reputation than its newest alias –the Silicon Savannah.